Ee-Chee/SpicedAcademy-FinalProject-Week12/README.md

 <img src="myprofile2.png">

 * Once user adds some other users/messers, their profile card will be shown in 'My added Messers'.
 Upon clicking, user can see their profile, start privat-chatting with them and the most fun part, check out their masterpieces if they have any.
-* 'Unfriend' button is also available to remove them from user's friend list.
+* 'Unfriend' button is also available to remove them from 'My added Messers'.

 <img src="myprofile3.png">